-The jazz program at The University of Iowa is devoted to providing performance opportunities from the full spectrum of jazz styles and history.
-There are nine to eleven ensembles offered each semester ranging in repertoire and skill/ability.
-Students are encouraged to audition in the fall, since most ensembles continue for the entire academic year.
+The jazz program at the University of Iowa is devoted to providing performance opportunities from the full spectrum of jazz styles and history.
+There are a minimum of seven ensembles offered each semester ranging in repertoire, style and skill/ability.

 The Latin Jazz Ensemble is a group ranging from 10-15 members dedicated to playing the music of the Caribbean and South America.
 Its programs each semester are often centered around one country or region, and regularly feature an expanded rhythm section.
 LJE records an album every other year, and presents an annual Latin Jazz Festival each December.
 This group is directed by James Dreier, a founding member of Orquesta Alto Maiz and is widely regarded as a resource for Afro-Cuban drum styles.
 Members of LJE are selected by audition in the fall of each academic year.

 Small Jazz Ensembles are open to advanced students with the skills to improvise and produce original arrangements.
-Under the mentorship of Steve Grismore, these groups each perform two campus concerts every semester, as well as club dates and casuals.
+Under the mentorship of our jazz faculty, these groups each perform two campus concerts every semester, as well as club dates and casuals.
 Enrollment is by audition.

 The Workshop is an expanded small group under the tutelage of Steve Grismore, designed to teach the conventions of realizing lead sheets for improvisation and ensemble arrangements.
 Weekly assignments include the memorization of standards and the imitation of ensemble performance practice from recordings.
 Enrollment is by audition.

-Please contact Professor John Rapson at 319-936-7716, or e-mail firstname.lastname@example.org for more information or to schedule an audition.
+Please contact Dr. Damani Phillips at 319-384-2835, or e-mail firstname.lastname@example.org for more information or to schedule an audition.